Adrian0710-png/Adrian0710-png/README.md

 ## Objective

-My journey in computers field has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as an entry level or intern Analyst.
+My journey in the field of computers has ignited a deep passion for the IT world, and I am now excited to transition into this industry, with the goal of joining a company that will support my professional growth

 ## Skills